elsanussi-s-mneina/remove-arabic-diacritics-by-haskell/README.md

 # Introduction
-This is a project for converting letters to uppercase or lowercase.
+This is a project for removing Arabic diacritics from Arabic text.

 # How to build